djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_BME280_WithCDM/readme.md

 # Azure IoT Hub RPI Pico BME280 with CDM

 ### This BME280 version has Direct Methods and Device Twins
+- Update: Telemetry is 90% generic.
+Just add/remove in list in iot_configs.h_

 -   [Getting Started](#Getting-Started)